Skip to main content

 What Is an Associate Degree?

-An associate degree is an award given to students that have completed an associate degree program.
-Not only are these programs designed to educate and prepare students for a specific position or industry, but they also cover general education courses.
-However, associate degrees require considerably fewer general education courses than bachelor's degrees require.
-Most of the time, the curriculum provided in these programs primarily focuses on preparing students to enter the workforce and their chosen careers.
+An associate degree is an educational degree for students who have completed an associate degree program.
+These programs are designed to educate and prepare students for a specific position or industry and cover general education courses.
+However, associate degrees typically require fewer general education courses than bachelor's degrees.
+Most of the time, the curriculum in associate degree programs primarily focuses on preparing students to enter the workforce and their chosen careers.

 Community and career colleges usually offer a wide range of associate degree programs.
-When students pursue an associate degree full time, they can typically complete their courses and graduate in roughly two years.
+When you pursue an associate degree full time, you may complete your courses and graduate in about two years, though the timeline can vary depending on your educational path.

 • Cardiovascular sonography